dekuNukem/RGBeeb/README.md

 We still need to connect it to the motherboard though, which will come later.

 ## Did anyone say RGB?

-I do want to involve some RGB in this build, although here it's slightly more difficult than usual.
+I do want to involve some RGB in this build, although it's slightly different here.

 On a typical RGB build, the light comes from:

-* PSU / Case fans

-* CPU cooler or water cooling radiator fans
+* Fans everywhere!

 * RGB RAM sticks